rabih-at-scriptrdotio/sxsw/README.md

  * If needed, you can play with the values of the ACCEPTABLE and TOO_HIGH variables in the "script behavior config" section to modify the sound level thresholds used by the script to determine what instruction to send.
 * Import the **audio-detect-scriptr** project to Kinoma studio then run it from the IDE or from a Kinoma Create device.
  * You can modify the SCRIPT_URL variable if needed in case you deployed the soundLevelManagement script in a folder that is not called "demo"
+ * Replace the value of the TOKEN variable with either your scriptr.io token or your scriptr.io anonymous token.
+In the latter case, do not forget to authorize anonymous calls on the script.
  * You can modify the SIGNIFICANT_LEVEL variable in order to increase/decrease the number of requests sent to scriptr.io
 * Import the **SoundOMeter2** project to Kinoma studio then run it from the IDE or from a Kinoma Create device.
  * Replace the value of the DEVICE_ID variable with a value of your owb